AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/delete-workspaces.md

 ---
 title: Delete workspaces
 description: You can delete workspaces when they are no longer relevant.
 hidefromtoc: yes
 hide: yes
 recommendations: noDisplay, noCatalog
+exl-id: b612c4d6-bfc5-420a-a20b-bc9cab6ee8bf
 ---
 <!--udpate the metadata with real information when making this avilable in TOC and in the left nav-->

 # Delete workspaces